hkalbertl/gallerylu/README.md

 * Image Preview
   * Click on image thumbnails to open a full-size preview.
   * Lightbox-style image viewer.
-  * Image metadata display in lightbox view
+  * Image metadata display in lightbox view.
+  * Sort images by file name or uploaded time.
 * FileLu Integration
   * Seamless connection to FileLu's API using user-provided API keys.
   * Secure handling of API keys (client-side only, no server involved).